icopy-site/awesome/docs/awesome/awesome-robotics.md

 Mobile Robot Programming Toolkit provides developers with portable and well-tested applications and libraries covering data structures and algorithms employed in common robotics research areas.

 [**Robotics Library**](http://www.roboticslibrary.org/)
-The Robotics Library (https://github.com/Kiloreux/awesome-robotics/blob/master/RL) is a self-contained C++ library for robot kinematics, motion planning and control.
+The Robotics Library (RL) is a self-contained C++ library for robot kinematics, motion planning and control.
 It covers mathematics, kinematics and dynamics, hardware abstraction, motion planning, collision detection, and visualization.

 [**Simbad**](http://simbad.sourceforge.net/)
 2D/3D simulator in Java and Jython.